microsoft/vscode-docs/docs/languages/csharp.md

 ## Common Questions

-**Q: My Project won't load.**
+### **My Project won't load.**

-**A:** VS Code only supports a limited set of project types (primarily .NET Core).
+VS Code only supports a limited set of project types (primarily .NET Core).
 For full .NET project support, we suggest you use [Visual Studio Community](https://visualstudio.microsoft.com/vs/community).

-**Q: IntelliSense is not working.**
+### **IntelliSense is not working.**

-**A:** This is typically as a result of the current project type not being supported.
+This is typically as a result of the current project type not being supported.
 You can see an indication in the OmniSharp flame in the bottom left hand side of the status bar.

-**Q: How do I build/run my project?**
+### **How do I build/run my project?**

-**A:** VS Code supports tasks for build and natively understand the output of MSBuild, CSC, XBuild.
+VS Code supports tasks for build and natively understand the output of MSBuild, CSC, XBuild.
 Find out more in the [Tasks](/docs/editor/tasks.md) documentation.

-**Q: I'm missing required assets to build and debug C# in VS Code.
+### **I'm missing required assets to build and debug C# in VS Code.
 My debugger says "No Configuration."**

-**A:** The Visual Studio Code C# extension can generate the assets you need to build and debug.
+The Visual Studio Code C# extension can generate the assets you need to build and debug.
 If you missed the prompt when you first opened a new C# project, you can still perform this operation through the Command Palette (**View > Command Palette**) by typing '.NET', and running **.NET: Generate Assets for Build and Debug**.
 This command will generate the necessary `launch.json` and `tasks.json` configuration files (under the `.vscode` folder).